fmrtl73/px/fio/k8s/benchmarks/README.md

 This project is meant to help in running a set of benchmarks, defined in the config map in standard fio format, agains one or more storage classes.
 The run.sh script uses the fio-job.yaml file as a template and generates a job for each storage class that runs in sequential order.

+### Setup

-Before you start, make sure you have a functioning Portworx cluster and configure it for encryption:
+Before you start, if you want to test secure storage class performance make sure you have a functioning Portworx cluster and configure it for encryption:
 ```
 kubectl -n portworx create secret generic px-vol-encryption \
   --from-literal=cluster-wide-secret-key=Il0v3Portw0rX